rainisto/IReflx/README.md

 ## How to Build

-This project uses CMake to generate build environment and install the application, IReflxApp.
+This project uses CMake to generate build environment, build, and install the application, IReflxApp.
 Do the following steps:

 1. cmake -S . -B ./build